PseudoKnight/CHDiscord/README.md

 Requires the `Manage Roles` permission and a role higher than any set roles.

 ### discord_member_get_nickname([server], member)
-Get the server nickname for a guild server member.
+Get the server nickname for a guild server member. (empty if not set)

 ### discord_member_set_nickname([server], member, string)
 Set the server nickname for a guild server member.